Learn to crochet a beginner-friendly chunky crochet scarf that works up really quickly!

 You can choose to use a lighter or heavier yarn, but don't forget to adjust for your hook size and foundation chain accordingly.
 See the notes section below for more information.

-The free pattern is below, but if you love to work offline, I’ve got a couple other great options for you.
+The bulky scarf crochet pattern is free below, but if you love to work offline, I’ve got a couple other great options for you.

 This post contains affiliate links.